The Best Stretch To Fix Your PostureFlexibility/Mobility 3 min Read

 To get a little more targeted on the upper back you will need your lacrosse ball.
 Find a flat wall, squat down about six inches, and place the ball between your body and the wall.
 You can massage any of the muscles back there and in the video below you will see how to focus on the upper trap muscles.

-Once you’ve found the right mix of mobility exercises and flexibility stretches for you it’s time to lock in your newfound range of motion.
+Once you’ve found the right mix of mobility exercises and flexibility stretches it’s time to lock in your newfound range of motion.

 You will want to perform basic strength training exercises to train your body to keep this increased ROM.

-Check out this article for in introduction to basic strength training exercises.
+Check out this article for an introduction to basic strength training exercises.
 Take note of how much easier the movements are to perform with good technique after some quality stretches and mobility exercises.